What are the options for COPD Treatment?

 When you first learn that you have COPD, you will probably ask your doctor, “How do you treat COPD?”
 Take your time and ask about all your COPD treatment options, including COPD medications, COPD therapy and oxygen machines for COPD.
 The good news is that the COPD treatment guidelines usually incorporate a number of different therapies, and you have quite a few options.
 Once you learn about how to treat COPD, one of your options may be oxygen therapy.
 If so, Inogen can help with your COPD treatment.

-Inogen One portable oxygen concentrators are a modern, lightweight, easy-to-use solution for better breathing.
-Oxygen therapy used to mean being tethered to a stationary oxygen system, or hauling around heavy oxygen tanks and carefully calculating outings to prepare for refills.
-Inogen believes that oxygen therapy should help improve your life, not get in the way of it, so we have created a portable oxygen concentrator that requires no refills and no heavy tanks, and can be used at home or on the go for your COPD treatments.
-Because it can be powered by a rechargeable battery or any AC or DC power source, the Inogen One oxygen concentrator travels easily, giving you the freedom, independence and mobility you want.
-With the Inogen One System, you get purified, oxygen-rich air pulled continuously from the atmosphere.
-There is no need for your oxygen therapy program to keep you from living your life.
-With Inogen One, you can get your oxygen anytime, anywhere.
+Inogen One portable oxygen concentrators are a compact, lightweight device for supplemental oxygen at home or away.
+Oxygen therapy used to mean being tethered to a stationary oxygen system or hauling around heavy oxygen tanks and carefully calculating outings to prepare for refills.
+Inogen has designed a portable oxygen concentrator that requires no refills and no heavy tanks, and can be used at home or on the go, all day, every day, for your COPD treatments.
+The Inogen One oxygen concentrator is designed for travel portability and can be powered by a rechargeable battery or an AC or DC power source.
+Inogen One oxygen concentrators provide patients peace of mind when outside their home and away from their stationary concentrator.
+Talk to your doctor and find out how Inogen can help with your COPD treatment.
+Contact us to find how Inogen may help treat your COPD today.

 - COPD Symptoms and Diagnosis | American Lung Association

 - COPD – Diagnosis and treatment – Mayo Clinic